toevi/RadioAndroidPro/README.md

 >
 > The favorites feature is implemented and functional, but it is currently in private testing.
 The reason is the synchronization complexity documented in this section and section 6.2 — five separate surfaces that must all agree on the same state, across a background service, system notification, Android Auto queue, Bluetooth media session, and two UI pages, with no built-in platform mechanism to coordinate them.
 What looks like a simple star button turned out to require a significant amount of careful engineering to get right on all surfaces.
 It may be included in a future public release once testing across more devices is complete.

-> **Note:** The solution described here is written specifically for this application and its architecture
->
-> There was no ready-made solution to copy.
-No MAUI + C# + Android example covering this combination existed at the level of detail needed — background service state, system notification metadata, Android Auto queue, and Bluetooth media session all reflecting the same boolean at the same time.
-The solution below is the result of trial and error: implementing, testing on a real device, observing where state went stale or diverged, and fixing each surface one by one until all five were consistent.
-If it looks straightforward in retrospect, that is because the failed attempts are not shown here.

 Favorites look simple from the outside: mark a station with a star, filter to show only favorites, navigate between them.
 The implementation turned out to be one of the more subtle synchronization problems in the app — touching five separate surfaces that all need to agree on the same state.
 This pattern applies to any MAUI app where a shared boolean state must be reflected across a background service, system notifications, and multiple UI pages simultaneously — and where the platform provides no built-in mechanism (like LiveData or ViewModel) to do it automatically.

 **The five surfaces that consume favorite state**